-Addiction is a complex issue rooted in a number of neurological, psychological and spiritual causes.
-To achieve sustainable recovery, we must tap into and treat these underlying origins of our substance use disorders, rather than simply addressing the symptoms of the disease – our triggers and cravings.
-This is why, at Any Length Retreat, we take a holistic approach to healing: one that focuses on treating the individual’s mind, body and spirit.
+Addiction is a complex issue rooted in a number of neurological, psychological, and spiritual causes.
+To achieve sustainable recovery, men’s addiction rehab must tap into and treat these underlying origins of substance use disorders, rather than simply addressing the symptoms of the disease – our triggers and cravings.
+This is why at Any Length Retreat we take a holistic approach to healing: one that focuses on treating the individual’s mind, body, and spirit.

-Using our Embrace Wellness Program, a comprehensive three-dimensional approach to healing, we effectively integrate recovery into every aspect of our guests’ lives.
-With this program, our guests don’t simply recover; they achieve a better quality of life.
-Centered on the proven 12 step method as its foundation, the Embrace Wellness Program helps our guests uncover the root cause of their addiction, discover how to heal, and prosper going forward.
+Using our Embrace Wellness System, a comprehensive three-dimensional approach to healing, we effectively integrate recovery into every aspect of our guests’ lives with the help of both our recovery mentors and licensed clinical counselors.
+With this system, the guests that are in men’s drug and alcohol rehab don’t simply recover; they achieve a better quality of life.
+Centered on the proven 12 Step method as its foundation, the Embrace Wellness System helps our guests uncover the root cause of their addiction, discover how to heal, and prosper going forward.

 Starting the enrollment process is easy.
-All you have to do is contact our admissions specialists either online (link to form fill) or by phone.
+All you have to do is contact our admissions specialists either online or by phone.
 When you contact us, one of our specialists will work with you to determine the right level of treatment for your situation.
 They’ll also be available to answer any questions you might have about treatment options and how you can pay for treatment.